-The bottom line: CoQ10 is a safe, effective option for reducing the frequency of your migraine headaches, either on its own or in addition to preventative medications.
+The bottom line: CoQ10 is a safe, research-backed option for reducing the frequency of your migraine headaches, either on its own or in addition to preventative medications.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your medical provider.